Art Therapy

 Rooted in psychotherapy, Art Therapy has been used for decades to help individuals process trauma, regulate emotions, and build resilience.
 Pioneered by Margaret Naumburg in the 1940s, Art Therapy is based on the understanding that symbolic expression can reveal unconscious thoughts and emotions.

 Research supports the benefits of creative arts in therapy, demonstrating its effectiveness in reducing stress, anxiety, and the impact of trauma.
-Art Therapy is particularly helpful for individuals with PTSD, neurodivergent individuals—including those on the Autism Spectrum—and children who may struggle with verbal communication.
+Art Therapy is particularly helpful for individuals with C-PTSD, neurodivergent individuals—including those on the Autism Spectrum—and children and any adult who may struggle with verbal communication.
 In New York, Licensed Creative Arts Therapists (LCATs) are specifically trained to use art as a therapeutic tool.

 How Does Art Therapy Work?

 Memories, emotions, and trauma often reside in parts of the brain beyond verbal language.
 By engaging in the creative process, clients can access these deeper areas, fostering new understandings of themselves.
-Art Therapy may include drawing, painting, sculpture, or mixed media, depending on each client’s needs and preferences.
+Art Therapy may include drawing, painting, sculpture, or mixed media collage, depending on each client’s needs and preferences.

 Our approach to Art Therapy is twofold: